 Dr Bernice M. Murphy B.A.
 (QUB), M.A.
 (QUB), Ph.D.
 (Dublin), F.T.C.D.
-Assistant Professor; Lecturer in Popular Literature, School of English Adviser for the TCD/Columbia Dual BA Program.
+Associate Professor; Lecturer in Popular Literature; Director of Teaching and Learning (Postgraduate); Structured PhD Co-ordinator

-My major teaching and research interests lie in popular literature and American horror and gothic fiction and film.
-I undertook my undergraduate and MA studies at Queen’s University, Belfast, and did my PhD on the work of Shirley Jackson here at TCD.
-I held an IRCHSS Post-Doctoral research fellowship at Trinity from 2006-8 and was appointed a lecturer in the School of English in 2008.
-I was director and co-director of the M.Phil in Popular Literature from 2009-18.
-I was head of Sophister Years from 2017-19.
-I am currently the School of English advisor for the TCD/Columbia Dual Degree Program.
+My major teaching and research interests lie in the areas of popular literature and American horror and gothic fiction and film.
+I undertook my undergraduate and MA studies at Queen’s University, Belfast, and did my PhD on Shirley Jackson here at TCD.
+I held an IRCHSS Post-Doctoral research fellowship at Trinity from 2006-8 and was took up my post as a lecturer in the School of English in October 2008.
 I was made a Fellow of the College in April 2017.
+I am the current Director of Postgraduate Teaching and Learning (DPTL).
+I was previously School co-ordinator of the TCD/Columbia Dual Degree programme, as before that, Sophister head and Visiting Student co-ordinator.